Peruvian nationality law: Acquisition

-Dual or Multiple Nationality
+Dual or multiple nationality

 In common with many other Ibero-American countries, Peru's 1993 constitution explicitly states that nationals of Latin American countries and Spain do not lose their nationality upon acquiring Peruvian citizenship (many Latin American countries and Spain have similar reciprocal laws).
 In practice, multiple nationality is acknowledged and accepted by Peru and its consular and diplomatic staff.
+Peru allows people to have multiple citizenships.

 Naturalization

-A person who has two years of legal residency in Peru, be it by marriage or other reasons such as work, can apply for naturalization.
-The two year requirement starts from the date one acquires residency in the country, provided that residency never lapses.
+As of 2025, a person who has five years of legal residency in Peru, be it by marriage or other reasons such as work, can apply for naturalization.

+The five year requirement starts from the date one acquires residency in the country, provided that residency never lapses.
 The years must be consecutive.
 If a person has a work visa that expires, and renews it later, it doesn't count as two consecutive years.
 The renewal must happen before the expiration of the first.
-For married people, simply staying in the country is sufficient.